 By the same token, if you receive any extra income you didn’t expect (for example from your tax return, a bonus payment, a birthday present or inheritance) use this to pay off your debt (faster).

 If you find, despite all that, you just can’t get a handle on your debt, you may want to seek out more hands-on assistance.
-Many charities (for example, the Salvation Army) not only have a food bank program (which would help you cut your spending on groceries if eligible) but also have financial counselors who can help you find a way out of your seemingly unsolvable situation.
+Many charities (for example, the Salvation Army) and some local government agencies not only have a food bank program (which would help you cut your spending on groceries if eligible) but also have (free) financial counselors who can help you find a way out of your seemingly unsolvable situation.

 Feature photo by Ben Ostrowsky on Unsplash